 Welcome to the Baby Gear Series!
 When you’re getting ready for a baby, long lists of “must haves” can be overwhelming.
 Here’s what you ACTUALLY need (and all the stuff you don’t).
-Read Part One for disclaimers, how I selected this list, and Nursery Items for Sleep.
-Let’s jump right in to Part Two!
+Click here for an introduction, links to the complete series, and a FREE baby gear checklist and e-book!

 A Place to Deal with Diapers and Clothes